tjburk/Python-Game/README.md

 # Python-Games
-A collection of easy and simple games in Python
+A collection of easy and simple games in Python. </br>
 Make sure to install pygame (pip install pygame) before running

 # How to run